hrubanj/webpage/_posts/2023-05-21-journeymans-notes-on-optimizing-sql-queries.markdown

 ;
 ```

-This does the same thing, is more memory efficient, and about 50 % faster.
+This does the same thing, is more memory efficient, and about 50 % faster on my computer.
 On a large table, the speed difference will
 be even more pronounced.

-This example is so simplistic that it is hard to overlook the problem.
+You won't probably see such a clear example in the real world.
 But, once you start looking for this pattern, you
 will spot it more often than you'd expect.

 ### Subqueries